logicly-au/pmhc-mds-spec/doc/introduction.rst

 Practitioner Key field on the Version 2 Service Contact record.

 :ref:`service-contact-practitioner-data-elements` acknowledges the involvement of multiple practitioners in a service contact.
-One practitioner must be identified as the primary practitioner.
+One practitioner (and only one) must be identified as the primary practitioner.

 Data release and confidentiality
 --------------------------------